 Individual research, seminar reports, group discussion of problems in economics theory.
 201A-201B.
 Seminar in the Development of Economic Thought (3-3) Prerequisites: Twelve units in economics.
 A critical study of the development of economic thought.
 202. Seminar in Comparative Economic Systems (3) Prerequisites: Economics 102 or 115 or 118.
 Topics in comparative economic systems; the Soviet economy, the economy of Communist China, and related subjects.

-203. Economic Analysis (3)

-Prerequisite: Classified graduate standing.
+203. Economic Analysis (3) Prerequisite: Classified graduate standing.
 The theory of the firm in a market economy.
-Not open to students with credit in Economics 100A-100B; not applicable toward a master's degree in economics

-210. Seminar in Economic History (3)

-Prerequisite: Economics 110 or 111A or 111B.
+Not open to students with credit in Economics 100A-100B; not applicable toward a master's degree in economics.
+210. Seminar in Economic History (3) Prerequisite: Economics 110 or 111A or 111B.
 Individual study and group discussion on selected topics in economic history.
 231. Seminar in Public Finance (3) Prerequisite: Economics 131.
 Advanced study of public finance problems and literature; research.
 235. Seminar in Money and Banking (3) Prerequisite: Economics 135.
 Individual research, seminar reports and group discussion of selected economic problems related to the structure and functioning of the financial system.
 238. Seminar in Urban and Regional Economics (3) Prerequisite: Economics 138.

 Urban and regional economics; individual research and reports.

-241. Econometrics (3)
+241. Seminar in Econometrics (3)

-Prerequisite: Economics 197.
+Prerequisite: Economics 141

-Measurement in economics.
-The construction and testing of econometric models.
-Emphasis on the adaptation of statistical analysis to economics.
-Estimating demand, supply, and the marginal propensity to consume; forecasting national income.
+The construction of large economic models.
+Identification, causal ordering and estimation.
+Simultaneous-equation techniques and other selected topics.

 250. Seminar in Labor Economics (3)

 Prerequisite: Economics 150 or 151 or 152.